ManoloiuAlexandru/Popular_games_Java/README.md

    [Wikipedia](https://en.wikipedia.org/wiki/Blackjack)

-  *Note:Here is just the core of the game the other 2 files (Player.java and Card.java) are on the BlackJack branch.*
+  *Note:Here is just the core of the game the other 2 files (Player.java and Card.java) are on the BlackJack branch.*</br>
   *Implementation*</br>
   The implementation is in Java.
 It is using the OOP principles.
 The class card is used to define an object that has the 2 attributes of a normal card and a specific attribute:
   - number